NiveditaMShinde/jenkins_streamlit_application/README.md

 #Jenkins Pipeline with Amazon CodeDeploy
 Step 1: Created GitHub Repository with Branch Protection Rule and Webhook Configuration to Jenkins Server.

 Step 2: Created 2 IAM Roles - one is for Code Deploy to deploy resources on EC2 and another one is Instance Profile for EC2 instance to S3 access.

 Step 3: Launched 2 EC2 instances to deploy Streamlit application.

-Step 4: Added an Elastic Load Balancer to implement the load balancing in case of heavy loads.
+Step 4: Used ECS service to implement the load balancing in case of heavy loads.

-Step 5: Created an S3 bucket as Code Deploy pull the code revision from jenkins Step 6: Configured Code Deploy:
+Step 5: Created an S3 bucket as Code Deploy pull the code revision from jenkins.

+Step 6: Configured Code Deploy:
 • Created an Application
 • Created a Deployment Group

 Step 7: Created a jenkins freestyle project

 Step 8:  Push the streamlit application code to github to deploy the Application to the EC2 automatically.

 #Demonstration Video of whole Process -